-A Finance Committee, which comprises the Chairman, Mr Eric Misselke, Mr John Golby and Mr John Burdon, advises the Board on financial and investment policy.
-The Committee tracks and monitors the performance of the portfolio in conjunction with the Trustees, making changes as they deem appropriate.
+The Finance Committee, which comprises Mr Eric Misselke (as Chair), Ms Jean Brewer, Mr John Golby, Mr Chris Rash and Mr John Burdon, advises the Board on financial and investment policy.
+The Committee tracks and monitors the performance of the portfolio, recommending changes as they deem appropriate to the Board.
 The Committee also monitors internal financial controls and advises the Board on the appointment of auditors.
-The Committee believe that appropriate steps have been taken to ensure risks are assessed regularly and that the Charity is not exposed in any unnecessary way.
-A risk assessment is conducted regularly during the year with a risk register being maintained and reviewed as required.
-Systems and procedures to manage any identified risks are established and updated.
+The Committee takes steps to ensure risks are assessed regularly and that the Charity is not exposed in any unnecessary way.